-Works which would cause harm to the special interest of a heritage asset, whether designated or non-designated, or its setting, or would lead to the unsympathetic subdivision of its grounds, will not be permitted.
+The loss of a designated asset will only be permitted in exceptional circumstances. of a heritage asset, whether designated or non-designated, or Wworks which would cause an unacceptable level of harm to the special interest of heritage assets or its their setting, or would lead to the unsympathetic subdivision of its their grounds, will not be permitted.

-Alterations, additions or other works affecting the special interest of a heritage asset will only be permitted where they accord with other relevant policies and:
+Alterations, additions or other works affecting the special interest of a heritage asset shouldwill only be permitted where they accord with other relevant policies and:;

-- (i) the historic plan form and structural integrity of the building are retained; - (ii) the architectural and historic features forming part of the special interest of the building are retained: - (iii) the work reinforces the intrinsic character of the building through the use of appropriate materials and details: - (iv) the works do not harm the special interest of buildings or structures forming part of the curtilage of the heritage asset.
+- (i) retain the historic plan form and structural integrity of the building are retained; - (ii) retain the architectural and historic features forming part of the special interest of the building are retained; - (iii) the work reinforces the intrinsic character of the building through the use of appropriate materials and details; - (iv) the works do not harm the special interest of buildings or structures forming part of the curtilage of the heritage asset.